What to do when someone dies

 What happens at the Registration Office?

 Allow around an hour for your visit (and check parking in advance).
 The Registrar will ask you for the medical certificate with the cause of death signed by the doctor.
 They will also need the following information about the deceased: full names of the deceased and any previous names (with marriage certificate); date and place of death; usual home address with postcode; date and place of birth (with birth certificate); occupation of the deceased; full name, date of birth and occupation of the spouse or civil partner; NHS number or medical card, information about their state pension or benefits.

 The Registrar will give you a Certificate for Burial or Cremation (the ‘green form’), giving permission for the burial or cremation to take place, and a Certificate of Registration of Death (the ‘white form’), issued for Social Security purposes, if the deceased was on a state pension or benefits.

-They will also provide a Death Certificate for which a small payment is required.
+Registering the death is free, but you do have to pay for death certificates.
+The cost of a certified copy varies by location, but is usually between £8 and £12.
+Your local register office will be able to confirm the cost and will charge a small payment for further copies.
 It is cheaper to purchase additional copies of the certificate at the time of registration rather than later as you will need to send them to other organisations (e.g. pension provider, utility companies, banks etc) to provide proof of death.
 The Registrar will also give you a unique reference number and contact details for the Government’s ‘Tell Us Once’ system.